 I think I like this paragraph, but I need a second opinion.
 The first half could be the narrator giving general opinions known to her.
 Then the second half is her thoughts directly.
 As you know, she is becoming the protagonist.
 But I don’t want her to give that away too soon. – 3rd person suggestions added to ‘depersonalize’ a little bit.

+Is there a better way to transition here?
+It reads as a random turn in conversation.
+I think I got something.
+Look at the bold

+WHO WROTE WHAT HERE?????

 I haven’t accepted this yet.
 I think it’s funny.
 Why doesn’t she?
+DOES THE UNCOMFORTABLE GET IT?

-As a black girl in STEM, I’m biased to find this bit about how unfamiliar Chantelle is with what I consider basic math to be extremely patronizing.
+DID I SOLVE THIS STEM PROBLEMAs a black girl in STEM, I’m biased to find this bit about how unfamiliar Chantelle is with what I consider basic math to be extremely patronizing.
 My level of annoyance is likely unwarranted, but it’s pretty high.

 Okay, madam, here we go.
 The size of our disagreement here will become an elephant in the room.
 I am guessing that your use of “patronizing” is your kind way of saying “insulting.”
 I have developed enough respect for you to expect you to avoid playing a race card here.
 Because race has nothing to do with this.
 Your annoyance is unwarranted.
 We’ll do a zoom and I’ll prove that.
 You have a sheltered education.
 You’ve never had a math teacher who knew less about his/her subject than you did.
 You take a guess: How many politicians know the difference between a billion and a trillion?
 I can almost promise you that only one person in a hundred has ever used the fraction 3/1000.
 If they did in school, they have long since forgotten it.
-Let me study your changes for a day and we’ll do a zoom.
+Let me study your changes for a day and we’ll do a zoom.I THINK I’VE MINIMIZED YOUR “PATRONIZED” PROBLEM.
+BUT LET’S SEE WHAT YOU THINK.

+Okay, she’s warming up to him with the white boy talk.
+I hope this isn’t too early.
+Is this a little like you calling me Mark?
+I understand the age-gap and academic thing.
+But is there any racial thing in that gap?
+The ‘Mark’ thing is purely age.
+As for Chantelle’s line, I personally love referencing race without warning when talking to white people.
+I sometimes make race-based jokes with white people my age and then laugh at their discomfort.
+If you’re a minority in America, you have the position of power whenever anything related to race comes up, making it a lot less uncomfortable for us than for white people.
+Thus, to you, her saying ‘white boy’ may be jarring.
+To me and her, it’s funny as long as Jack doesn’t get upset about it.

+HELP ME OUT HERE.
+I KNOW YOU’VE GOT A BETTER EXPRESSION THAN , “OH MY.”
+“Girl!” referring to herself in mild shock.
+Girl, Boy, Sista, Brotha, N*gga are all used as interjections in the black community.
+Similar to “Man!”

 One of us does not understand this, maybe both of us.
 Robinson is describing how miniscule is his empathy, Sitting on the head does nothing for me.
 Does ‘fit’ sound better? ‘be written’ doesn’t click with me as empathy is not an inherently written thing.